smaurice101/readthedocs/docs/source/solutions.rst

    These solution templates execute all of the TML DAGs here :ref:`DAG Solution Process Explanation`

-   All you do is configure the parameters in the TML DAGs.
+   All you do is configure the parameters in the TML DAGs and RUN the Solution Templates.
 THAT IS IT!

 Here are the solution templates provided.